top of page

-Why Coaches Burn Out and What It Really Takes to Build a Sustainable Practice
+Therapist Burnout: Why It Happens and How to Build a Sustainable Practice

 1. Overgiving and Overfunctioning

-Coaches carry the emotional weight their clients bring.
+Practitioners carry the emotional weight their clients bring.
 Often without the training, support, or supervision needed to metabolise it.
 At the same time, they struggle to hold clear boundaries.
 Sessions become overly client-led, open-ended, and inconsistent.
-They may offer stand-alone sessions or respond to client needs ad hoc — giving clients what they want, when they want it — rather than offering what’s truly needed within a held structure.
+Practitioners may offer stand-alone sessions or respond ad hoc — giving clients what they want, when they want it — rather than what’s truly needed within a clear frame.
 Without a clear frame or leadership in the work, practitioners can end up over-functioning, under-resourced, and emotionally drained.

 👉 If you want to see what a clear, structured container can look like in practice, I’ve shared my own Session Guidelines for clients here — feel free to adapt them to your own work.